KristopherPaulsen/slrp/README.md

 `-f`

-slurp file by type, auto-convert, and use as stdin.
+slurp file by type, auto parse, and use as stdin.
 Supports `.yaml, .yml, .js, .json, .xml`

 ```bash